samcheng123/Cam/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
-I have authored <b>5</b> research papers in total.
+Summary: I have authored <b>5</b> research papers in total.
 Of these, I am the first author on 2 and the second author on 3.
 2 of my papers have been accepted by journals, while the remaining 3 are currently under review.

 Journal Papers:
 ======